Tri-State Area’s Only Center for Tinnitus and Decreased Sound Tolerance Opens at Wheeling Hospital

 “There are not many centers dedicated to tinnitus and decreased sound tolerance in the United States, and we are the first in the entire area with such a specialized and dedicated center,” Lichtman said.
-“My new certification provides me additional education above and beyond what is taught at the doctoral level of audiology.
+“My new training provides me additional education above and beyond what is taught at the doctoral level of audiology.
 With our specialized testing and management options, we can better help patients manage and reduce their awareness, loudness and annoyance of tinnitus.”

 Approximately 45 million Americans report the perception of tinnitus, with 30 percent report as a significant daily problem.

 “Tinnitus is not an issue patients should be told they have to learn to live with,” Lichtman said.
 “Tinnitus can be managed successfully and we are here to help.”

 While there is no current "cure" for tinnitus, proper diagnostic testing, coupled with proper management techniques, can significantly reduce the awareness, loudness and annoyance of tinnitus.
 Tinnitus is the perception of sound within the ears and/or head not causes by an external sound source.
 Some classify tinnitus as a ringing, buzzing, crickets and narrowband noise.

 The prevalence and severity of tinnitus increase with age and is greatest in the age population of 60-69; however, tinnitus occurs in children as well.
 For some, tinnitus has no definitive cause; however, research shows 90 percent of chronic tinnitus sufferers have some degree of hearing loss.
 Other causes of tinnitus include TMJ and cervical spine disorders.